Convergence of Fashion, Culture, and Art

 Academia

-Nikita integrates her practice at fursat, indigenous knowledge systems and oral traditions into academic teaching.
+Nikita theorizes her practice at fursat, indigenous knowledge systems and oral traditions into academic teaching though independent studies, presentations and scholarly papers.

-She has developed syllabi on South Asian textiles and dressmaking, Kalamkari history and making as a teaching artist at institutions such as Tufts, Amherst, the Fashion Institute of Technology, and the Indian Institute of Technology.
+She has developed syllabi on South Asian textiles and dressmaking, Introduction and Practice of Kalamkari at institutions such as Tufts, Amherst, the Fashion Institute of Technology, and the Indian Institute of Technology.

 Her Skills, Expertise, and Early Beginnings

-Nikita’s profound love for textiles began as a little girl, watching her mother make clothing choices, exciting her visual palette with an explosion of color, fabrics, and textures that captivated her and later drew her into the world of artisanal textiles.
+Nikita’s profound love for textiles began as a little girl, watching her mother make clothing choices, giving care to her clothes, which captivated her and later drew her into the world of artisanal textiles.